ptsteadman/notebook/stories/last-tango-at-hyatt-48-lex.md

 "Yeah...that was okay...last night was good...yeah..I came, I needed that," she laughed.
 Drew smiled at Emily, amused, but also anxious.

-The next day was a Monday, and the last day of Drew's internship.
+The next day was a Monday, the last day of Drew's internship.

 "I feel like a hotel wife," texted Emily.